hmdat-1706/proactive-scaling-microservices-docs/README.md

 - **No TLS:** `.local` domains use HTTP only (would use cert-manager + Let's Encrypt in production)
 - **No NetworkPolicy:** All pods can communicate freely within the cluster
-- **Fake MLOps Loop:** In this lab environment, the Retrain CronJob exists to demonstrate the architecture, but the AI Server uses a frozen model pre-trained on clean synthetic data to guarantee stable load testing.
+- **Frozen MLOps Loop:** In this lab environment, the Retrain CronJob exists to demonstrate the architecture, but the AI Server uses a frozen model pre-trained on clean synthetic data to guarantee stable load testing.

 ---